microsoft/Workshop-Interact-with-LLMs/Workshop instructions/01_Set_up.md

 ## Navigating Azure AI Studio

-Let's start by clicking on **Sign In**, you can find the the sign in link in the top right of the window, and entering the following credentials:
+Let's start by clicking on **Sign In**, you can find the sign in link in the top right of the window, and entering the following credentials:
 -  User: +++@lab.CloudPortalCredential(User1).Username+++
 -  Password: +++@lab.CloudPortalCredential(User1).Password+++